American Basketball Association (2000–present): WABA launch and addition of play-in tournament, 2017–present

 The Indiana Lyons hosting the Indiana Legends on February 24, 2024.

 A sister league, the Women's American Basketball Association (WABA), was launched in 2017.
 Jersey Express owner Marsha Blount was named the league's President and CEO.

 The 2017–18 season saw franchise fees lowered to $2,500.

 League co-founder Dick Tinkham died of muscular dystrophy in October 2018.

 The 2019–20 season was ended prematurely and the playoffs cancelled due to the COVID-19 pandemic.

 The undefeated Jacksonville Giants captured their seventh and final championship in 2020–21, concluding the team's first perfect season and third in ABA history.

 A play-in tournament was implemented beginning with the 2021–22 season to determine which teams would advance to the divisional round of the playoffs.

 Following elimination from the 2021–22 playoffs by the Steel City Yellow Jackets, the Jacksonville Giants ceased operations.

 The Burning River Buckets and Indiana Lyons were declared co-champions of the 2022–23 season after storm damage rendered the venue for their championship game unplayable.

+The undefeated Chicago Fury captured their second consecutive championship in 2024–25, concluding the team's first perfect season and fourth in ABA history.

 ABA Draft

 The first ABA Draft in 2000 was of 12 rounds: the first 6 rounds were reserved for rookies and first-year players, while the clubs could draft veterans in the final 6 rounds.
 Therefore, big names were drafted by ABA teams.
 Dennis Rodman and Tim Hardaway were drafted as veterans by Chicago Skyliners (they both played later for ABA teams).
 A.C.
 Green, who recently had been waived by Los Angeles Lakers, was selected by Los Angeles Stars, while Dominique Wilkins was drafted by Anaheim Roadrunners.
-Los Angeles Stars also picked Ed O'Bannon and Tyus Edney (1999 Euroleague champion) who had won the 1995 NCAA championship as UCLA players.
+The Stars also picked Ed O'Bannon and Tyus Edney (1999 Euroleague champion) who had won the 1995 NCAA championship as UCLA players.

 Eddie House of Arizona State was the overall first pick, followed by Scoonie Penn of Ohio State, while former ormer Michigan stars Jimmy King and Maceo Baston were also drafted.